A first-time author - my research and writing journey

 Violet Tillard was living in Lambeth, London by 1911, which is where she is located on the Mapping Women’s Suffrage map, but I’m still digging to find the whereabouts of Irene Tillard around that time.
 Violet resisted the census, could Irene have been evading?

-Resisting the 1911 census and included on the Mapping Women’s Suffrage map are also Lydia Le Lacheur, Caroline Marchant and Sarah Reynolds, all at the same house in Tunbridge Wells.
+Complying with the 1911 census but still providing a record of their beliefs when it came to votes for women are Lydia Le Lacheur, Caroline Marchant and Sarah Reynolds, all at the same house in Tunbridge Wells.
 Lydia Le Lacheur was the Treasurer of the Tunbridge Wells Suffrage Society (NUWSS).
 Caroline, her nurse, gives her occupation as ‘nurse suffragist’.
 Sarah similarly is given as ‘cook suffragist’.
 Other Kent women included on the map are Women’s Freedom League (WFL) member Alice Rollinson a teacher from Gravesend, and Governess and Honorary Secretary of the NUWSS Matfield branch, Mabel Symonds.

 Vera Conway-Gordon, President and Honorary Secretary of Rochester’s branch of the NUWSS, who was also an author and dedicated campaigner for women’s rights is also on the map and that brings things right up to date.
 The Friends of Rochester Churchfields & Esplanade (FoRCE) are currently fundraising to create a sensory garden, inclusive for all, to commemorate Vera’s life.
 The hashtag #rememberVera has now been coined as part of this campaign.
 For more information and/or to get involved in this fantastic project to remember another dedicated and determined woman campaigning for women’s rights, click here.